New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 This will be implemented after you are accepted and after the results of the "Eligibility Certification (Household Finances)" and "Eligibility Certification (Academic)" are known.
 In principle, the reduced tuition fee will be deducted from the tuition fee withdrawal account registered with the university.
 However, the reduction method differs depending on the time of acceptance and the time of account registration (※).
 The entrance fee reduction amount will be transferred in one lump sum in the first semester at the time of enrollment.

-※<People whose bank account will be debited after the reduction or exemption>
+<People whose account will be debited after the exemption>

-[1st period] New applications will be accepted by April of the current fiscal year, and will be accepted by June
+[1st period] New applications must be submitted by April of the current fiscal year, and the position will be accepted by June.

-[2nd Period] New applications will be accepted by October of the current fiscal year, and students will be hired by December.
+[2nd period] New applications must be submitted by October of the current fiscal year, and the position will be accepted by December.

-<Those who will have the full tuition fee amount deducted by bank transfer and the reduced amount refunded after being accepted>
+<Those who will have the full tuition fee deducted by bank transfer and then have the exemption refunded after being selected>

-[1st Period] Students hired after July of the current fiscal year
+[1st term] Students hired after July of the current fiscal year

-[2nd Period] Students hired after January of the current fiscal year
+[2nd term] Students hired after January of the current fiscal year

 Recruitment criteria